 - Communicating with users

-Some of the user engagement tools we’ll cover may fall into all of these components, while others may focus on one.
+Some of the customer engagement software we’ll cover may fall into all of these components, while others may focus on one.

 That’s not to say that an all-in-one platform is the best approach.
-Sometimes you’re better off having three products that each do their own thing better.
+Sometimes you’re better off having three specialized products.

 Well, for starters, they need to be in-depth.
 There’s no use having a product analytics tool if all you can see is page views.
 The more detail you can see, the more insights you can glean.